SamTebbs33/mkvim/README.md

         -> .vimrc
 ```

+When the profile is created, the text inside vimrc_template is added to the profile's .vimrc, and the contents of vim_template is copied to the profile's .vim directory.
+This allows you to provide common configurations and .vim contents that is added to each profile.

 It will also make an alias in your ~/.vim_aliases file (it gets created if it doesn't exist), so that you can then run your new profile with

 ```